-- 5:2 Diet: one of the most popular intermittent fasting diets which involves a ‘normal’ healthy eating days for 5 days a week and ‘fasting’ for 2 days a week.
-On these ‘fasting’ days you eat one-quarter of your usual meals, which is around 2100 – 2500 kJ (or 500-600 calories).
+- 5:2 Diet: one of the most popular methods of intermittent fasting involves a ‘normal’ healthy eating days for 5 days a week and ‘fasting’ for 2 days a week.
+On the ‘fasting’ days the aim is to eat one-quarter of your usual meals, which is around 2100 – 2500 kJ (or 500-600 calories).
 Fasting days can be consecutive or separated throughout the week.

 - 16/8 Method: involves restricting your meals to an 8-hour window each day (e.g. 12pm – 8pm) and fasting for 16 hours.